PiwikPRO/PPMS-PublicDocs/analytics/tracker_object.rst

     :param domNode domNode: **Required** Any node in content block or the block itself - it won't be tracked if no content block will be found
     :param string contentInteraction: **Optional** String containing name of interaction it can be anything ("click" etc).
 "Unknown" used as default.

-.. function:: trackContentInteraction([contentInteraction, ]contentName, contentPiece, contentTarget)
+.. function:: trackContentInteraction([contentInteraction, ]contentPiece, contentTarget)

     Function that tracks content interaction using given data.